Chase Sapphire Preferred® Card

 You’re a frequent traveler

 Using your card to purchase hotels, airfare and car rental services allows you to earn 5X to 10X points.
-You also get an annual travel credit of $300, which you can use for various purchases, such as plane tickets or Uber rides.
+Additionally, you get an annual travel credit of $300, which you can use for various purchases, such as plane tickets or Uber rides.
+This card also gives you discounts on car rentals.

 You prefer to travel in style